TryKickoff/trykickoff.github.io/learn/html.md

 Here is some pointers regarding Kickoff's HTML usage.

 ## Conditional CSS files

-By default, Kickoff compiles two scss files: one for IE9+ & and another for old IE (<8); these browsers do not support media queries and so rather than having old IE show mobile-first styles (which would suck), we serve them a slightly different CSS file instead.
+Using the Kickoff Yeomna Generator, you may choose to opt for IE8 support.
+If you do, Kickoff will compile two SCSS files: one for IE9+ & and another for old IE (<8); these browsers do not support media queries and so rather than having old IE show mobile-first styles (which would suck), we serve them a slightly different CSS file instead.
 We use some clever Sass mixins to determine what CSS should be served – [see the CSS docs](css.html) for more info.

 #### Add your stylesheets to HTML using the code below

 ```html
 <!--[if lte IE 8]>
 	<link rel="stylesheet" href="/assets/dist/css/kickoff-old-ie.css">